 \subsection{Definition of Narrow Passages}

 \subsecspaceb Intuition may suggest that narrow passages are tunnel-shaped.
 However, a one-dimensional tunnel in a high-dimensional \CSs would correspond to a simultaneous coupling of \emph{all} parameters, which is often not the case.
-For instance, the discussion of the pacman scenario shows that the passage is narrow but that it is still a four-dimensional volume, which proved to be a considerable advantage for our approach in the experiments.
-Though, some sampling based approaches try to take the dimension of a passage into account (e.g. see~\cite{DL11}) it seems that this aspect is not reflected by existing definitions that attempt to capture attributes of the \CS.
+For instance, the discussion of the Pacman scenario shows that the passage is narrow but that it is still a four-dimensional volume, which proved to be a considerable advantage for our approach in the experiments.
+Although some sampling based approaches try to take the dimension of a passage into account (see e.g.~\cite{DL11}) it seems that this aspect is not reflected by existing definitions that attempt to capture attributes of the \CS.
 Definitions such as $\epsilon$-goodness~\cite{KLMR98} and expansiveness~\cite{Hsu99} are able to measure the size of a narrow passage better than the clearance~\cite{Kavraki98} of a path, but neither incorporates the dimension of a narrow passage in a very accessible way.
-As a consequence, we would like to propose a new set of definitions that attempt to simultaneously grasp the tightness and the dimension of a passage.
+Therefore, we would like to propose a new set of definitions that attempt to simultaneously grasp the narrowness and the dimension of a passage.

-We start by defining the ``ordinary'' clearance of a path.
+We start by defining the ``ordinary'' clearance of a path in \Cfree.
 The characterization is based on the notion of homotopy classes of paths with respect to a set~$\Gamma_{s,t}$, i.e., the set of all paths starting at~$s$ and ending at~$t$.
 For a path~$\gamma_0\in\Gamma_{s,t}$ and its homotopy class~$\calH(\gamma_0)$ we define the clearance of the class as the largest clearance found among all paths in~$\calH(\gamma_0)$.